josepaulajr/My_Finances/README.md

 * Money

 ### Categories
 The categories are more complex.
-You can create how many categories you want, but every category can be associated with just a type and this type define how a category will work.
+You can create how many categories you want, but every category can be associated with just one type and this type define how a category will work.

 #### Categories Types / Descriptions:
 * Pay - Just pay transactions